-We have created an environmental education curriculum based on e-learning and other methods to educate our employees on the environment and to raise employee awareness of our Basic Environmental Policy, which calls for efforts to reduce environmental impact, efforts to reduce energy and water consumption and waste emissions, and realize the Group's environmental goals.
+To raise environmental awareness among employees, we have implemented an environmental education curriculum, including e-learning programs.
+We also strive to share our Basic Environmental Policy, which calls for efforts to reduce environmental impact, our initiatives to reduce energy and water consumption and waste generation, and the Group's environmental goals.
 In addition, training programs for internal environmental auditors are organized by the Training Center, and specialized training on daily management procedures and emergency treatment methods is provided to personnel engaged in painting and the handling of hazardous materials.

-Record of environmental education for employees in FY2022
+Record of environmental education for employees in FY2023

-Details Targ et Participants Environmental e-learning MHI and Group companies All employees Approx. 16,000 Seminar on environmental law MHI and Group companies Environmental mangers 851
+Details ils Target Environmental e-learning MHI and Group companies All employees Approx. 22,000 Seminar on environmental law MHI and Group companies Environmental managers 1,038